swapnilkanaki/apiyogaclass/README.md

 addmission:-
 ![](https://github.com/swapnilkanaki/apiyogaclass/blob/main/addmission.jpeg)

-For Createing API use Complite Django Framework
+For Createing API use Complete Django Framework
 In this one App called (admissionapi) is Create All api like
     - userloginapi                        # for login Check and currasponding Response return
     - userregisterapi                     # for Register New user